In this program you will assemble your own canoe while being supervised. The

 What to Expect

-This class is very demanding.
-Building a birchbark canoe is a process of many tasks -some physically challenging,
+This class is very demanding - made much easier if you bring an assistant.
+Building a birchbark canoe is a process

 Price

-The fee is $2850 U.S. A non-refundable deposit of half is required up front.
-You will then be sent the crooked knife, awl and the book.
+The fee is $4495 U.S. A non-refundable deposit of half is required up front.
+You will then be sent the crooked knife, awl and the book as well as the "home-study kit".
 3 months prior to the start let us know the style of canoe you wish to build so that we will begin preparing your materials.
-Should you not be able to attend the deposit can be applied to a future course, materials or other products we offer however it is a non-fundable deposit.
+Should you not be able to attend, the deposit can be applied to a future course, materials or other products we offer however it is a non-fundable deposit.

 For more information or to register call or send us an e-mail